Muttley/foundryvtt-fallout/README.md

-# FALLOUT 2d20
+# Fallout 2d20 System for Foundry VTT

-This is a Fallout2D20 unofficial Sheet for Foundry VTT.
+This is a Fallout 2d20 unofficial Sheet for Foundry VTT.
 No content from the books included.

 ## ACTOR TYPES